 Malcolm joined 3 Hare Court in 2020 after defending in the biggest case in the history of the Commonwealth lasting five years to date.

 It involved the prosecution for corruption and money laundering by the former premier and some cabinet members of the Turk and Caicos Islands government.
 There were over 200 witnesses and hundreds of thousands of exhibits.
-The iPad he used for them is now full!
 This case played to his strengths of advocacy and dexterity with words.
 “The art of the advocate is to persuade.
 His tools are words” he says, “He uses them to make his case sometimes deploying the rapier, sometimes the blunderbuss, his aim is to get the court onside and to look favourably on his case.”
 His approach with meticulous preparation has been spectacularly successful over the years.

-Malcolm has appeared in all Divisions of the High Court, the Court of Appeal and the House of Lords/Privy Council and his range of expertise is unusually varied.
+Malcolm has appeared in all Divisions of the High Court, the Court of Appeal and the Supreme Court/Privy Council and his range of expertise is unusually varied.

 When he started in practice solicitors expected counsel to provide a comprehensive service and this habit of tackling diverse areas of the law has stayed with him all his professional life.
 As a result, he has regularly handled commercial, property, landlord and tenant, defamation, trusts and public law litigation.
 To this background he can add huge experience in court room skills including cross examination in criminal work and the attractive presentation of legal arguments which equips him to provide a service second to none.